 Convocation 2013: "The Power of One Pen, One Book, One Teacher, One Mind"

 “A convocation is a time to consider the year ahead of you, a time to ponder the big questions before you begin the onrush of classes, a time to wonder why professors feel the occasional need to wear these billowing robes and funny hats,” Dr. Donald Gibson, dean of the Dolan School of Business, told the 974 members of the Class of 2017 and the University community at Convocation 2013.
+The lecture, held last week on Bellarmine’s great lawn, was part of an event designed to usher in the new academic year and welcome Fairfield’s new Class of 2017.

 In a talk that was at once engaging, inspiring, and funny, Dr. Gibson referred often to the two pieces first year students were asked to read over the summer: the text of Malala Yousafzai’s recent speech to the United Nations, and a chapter from Paulo Freire’s famous work, Pedagogy of the Oppressed.